- DBE Disparity Meetings Schedule 2014

 4) New Freedom Program, Section 5317

 FTA requires administering agencies, such as DMT, to ensure that subrecipients of Section 5310, 5311, 5316, and 5317 funds are in compliance with the U. S. Department of Transportation, Title 49 Code of Federal Regulation Part 26 (Part 26).
 Part 26 sets forth requirements for participation by disadvantaged business enterprises (DBE) in federal transit funding programs.
-Subrecipients with contracting opportunities must submit a Disadvantaged Business Enterprise Race-Neutral Implementation Agreement for Federal Transit Administration Subrecipients (Implementation Agreement).
+Subrecipients with contracting opportunities must submit a Disadvantaged Business Enterprise Race-Neutral and Race Conscious Implementation Agreement for Federal Transit Administration Subrecipients (Implementation Agreement).
 All DBE Race-Neutral Implementation Agreements will be submitted to Division of Mass Transportation.

 DBE requirements apply to projects with contracting opportunities.
 Where no contracting opportunities exist, DBE requirements are not applicable.